ansys/pymechanical/doc/source/getting_started/index.rst

 .. note::**
    If you are running on Linux, you must set some environment variables for embedding of Mechanical in Python to work.
 A script that sets these variables is distributed with Mechanical 2023 R2 and later.
-This script is located in here:
+For 2023 R2, this script is located in here:

    ``/path/to/ansys_inc/v232/aisol/.workbench_lite``